-Before the age of two, it is likely that children will spend a lot of time at home, however, most parents then face a choice (often driven by a financial imperative) of whether/when to reenter employment and how to ensure their child is properly cared for.
+Before the age of two, children will likely spend a lot of time at home, however, most parents then face a choice (often driven by a financial imperative) of whether/when to re-enter employment and how to ensure their child is properly cared for.

-Research on early childhood education in the UK does provide evidence of benefit from high quality early childhood education37, but has largely considered such provision for children aged 3-5.
+Research on early childhood education in the UK does provide evidence of benefit from high-quality early childhood education37 but has largely considered such provision for children aged three to five.

 In this context, high-quality childcare should be understood to be more than simply providing a safe place for children but should also include the provision of nurturing relationships and stimulating environments.
-The development of an infant's executive function can be stimulated through something as simple as a game of peekaboo38.
-Play England, The Playwork Foundation and The International Play Association England joined forces in 2019 to develop a 'A Manifesto for Play: Policy Proposals for Children's Play in England'39.
-(See link; https://www.playengland.org.uk/a-manifesto-for-play-2/)
+The development of an infant's executive function (a group of skills that helps children focus on multiple streams of information simultaneously) can be stimulated through something as simple as a game of peekaboo .
+Play England, The Playwork Foundation and The International Play Association England joined forces in 2019 to develop 'A Manifesto for Play: Policy Proposals for Children's Play in England'39.
+(See link; www.playengland.org.uk/a-manifesto-for-play-2/)